Equalized Time Reversal Beamforming for Indoor Wireless Communications: Numerical Results and Discussion

 \subsection{Beamforming Performance Parameters}

 We analyze numerically the expressions found in the previous section for $\hat{U}$, $\hat{\eta}_{tr}$ and $\hat{\eta}'_{tr}$ in conventional TR.
-Fig. \ref{fig_UandEta} shows these results in terms of the CIR length $L$ for different values of $T_s/\sigma$ (Model 1) and $T_s/\sigma_1$ (Model 2).
-In the latter case, we set the remaining parameters so they approximate Channel Model B in \cite{erceg2004} (i.e., $L_1 \approx L/4$, $L_2 \approx L/2$, $\gamma = 0.4786$ and $\sigma_2=1.75\sigma_1$).
+Fig. \ref{fig_UandEta} shows these results in terms of the ratio between the symbol time and the channel delay spread $T_s/\sigma$ (we use $T_s/\sigma_1$ for Model 2).
+We set the remaining parameters so they approximate Channel Model B in \cite{erceg2004} (i.e., $L=33$, $L_1 = 8$, $L_2 = 17$, $\gamma = 0.4786$ and $\sigma_2=1.75\sigma_1$).
 The number of antennas was set to $M = 4$.
 The ratio between the tap spacing $T_s$ and the delay spread parameter $\sigma$ determines the frequency selectivity of the channel: smaller values of $T_s/\sigma$ imply larger signal bandwidths or stronger scattering in the channel.

-{Fig. \ref{fig_U} shows a nearly constant behavior of $\hat{U}^{(1)}$ with respect to $L$, but significant variations for different values $T_s/\sigma$ ranging from 6 dB to 12.5 dB.
-More frequency selective channels have a stronger ISI component in the received signal, degrading the usable power parameter in Model 1.
-In contrast, variations of $\hat{U}^{(2)}$ are smaller (within 1.5 dB) and centered around 7 dB for the different values of $T_s/\sigma_1$.
-Thus, stronger scattering present in Model 2 determines a smaller variance of the ISI power with respect to changes in the signal bandwidth.
-Again, small variations of $\hat{U}^{(2)}$ are observed with respect to $L$.
-This is due to the fact that, as $L$ increases in both models, the power of the last taps becomes negligible for the given exponentially decaying PDPs.}
+Fig. \ref{fig_U} shows that the usable power ratio for Model 1 $\hat{U}^{(1)}$ increases when the channel $T_s/\sigma$.
+However, the same behavior is not observed for Model 2, where the variations of $\hat{U}^{(2)}$ are not significant.
+Thus, no general conclusions on the ISI power behavior can be drawn, given its nonlinear dependence on several propagation parameters (see (\ref{eq_ISIpower21}) and (\ref{eq_ISIpower22})).
+Typical wideband channels, which are characterized by $T_s/\sigma < 1$, have a usable power ratio ranging from 5 dB to 15 dB in the simulated scenarios, which will limit the BER performance at high SNR.